agarg67/NTCC/message_format.md

 - sendquestion <question id> <question>: Used to send the question to server to start intial communication
 - answerquestion <question id> <answer>: answer a provided question
 - ackanswer <question id>: Accept question's answer
+- ackdis: request to disconnect from Central server
-- initiatecomreq: request comunication to start
+- comrequest: request comunication to start
 - acksendcomereq: accept the list of ip addresses and public key
 - message <message id> <messsage>: sending a message to a user
 - messageack <message id>: implicit ack sends